ohare93/ohare93.github.io/_posts/2019-09-21-moving-to-denmark.md

 [Danish language education]: https://international.kk.dk/artikel/danish-language-education-programme-0

 Furthermore, you will be sent a letter after you get a CPR# saying you have to register with a Danish Language Centre within 30days of the letter, otherwise you will lose your entitlement to Government courses.
-Regardless, even if you do not wish to start Danish classes immediately, or if you do not wish to go with public schools in general, you should setup an appointment to go in person and register with them *but say you do wish take any lessons at that time*.
+Regardless, even if you do not wish to start Danish classes immediately, or if you do not wish to go with public schools in general, you should setup an appointment to go in person and register with them *but say you do not wish to take any lessons at that time*.
 This way your entitlement is not lost, and you may decide to change your mind in the future, while you are settling in or even taking Danish lessons at a private school.

-[:link: Studieskolen Language School][Studieskolen] - my Danish :denmark: language school of choice in Copenhagen.
+[:link: Studieskolen Language School][Studieskolen] - my Danish :denmark: language school of choice in Copenhagen.{% include margin.html content="It was recommended by a few colleagues, and I personally like it because of the flexibility and online material." %}

 [Studieskolen]: https://www.studieskolen.dk/en